OmSagar-250403/Knowledge_Graph/README.md

 ## Project Description

-This project focuses on end-to-end utilization of knowledge graphs and semantics in the field of entertainment.
-Our entities include movies, tv shows, actors/actresses and all their attributes and relationships.
-Our project is based on entity ranking, entity linking, entity-based retrieval models, entity recommendation, document filtering and knowledge graph population.
-The knowledge graph will represent movies and tv shows as well as actors, genres and the complex interrelationships among them, which will help us retrieve more informational value compared to free text.
+This project is dedicated to the comprehensive use of knowledge graphs and semantic analysis within the entertainment domain.
+The primary entities include movies, TV shows, actors, and actresses, along with their associated attributes and interconnections.
+Our approach incorporates techniques such as entity ranking, linking, entity-based retrieval models, personalized recommendations, document filtering, and knowledge graph expansion.
+The knowledge graph will represent movies, TV shows, actors, genres, and the intricate relationships between them.
+This structured representation enhances the retrieval of valuable insights beyond what is possible with unstructured text alone.

 # Algorithms/Approaches Used

-Individual Breakdown for each member of the team.

-## 1. Abhinav Talari(S20180010003) Tasks
+1. ### Entity Recognition and Linking
+Utilized Named Entity Recognition (NER) to identify key entities such as movie titles, actors, genres, and other relevant attributes.
+Applied entity linking techniques to match these entities with those in our knowledge graph, ensuring consistency and accuracy in entity representation.
+2. ### Knowledge Graph Construction
+Built a graph database to represent entities and their relationships using libraries like NetworkX.
+Defined nodes for each entity type (e.g., movie, actor, genre) and edges to capture their interrelationships, allowing for structured representation and easy traversal.
+3. ### Entity-Based Retrieval Models
+Implemented retrieval models that use entities as the core components to enhance search accuracy.
+Focused on entity-ranking techniques to prioritize relevant entities, improving the precision of query responses.
+4. ### Entity Recommendation
+Developed an entity recommendation engine that suggests related movies, actors, or genres based on user preferences and existing connections in the knowledge graph.
+Used collaborative filtering and content-based filtering approaches for personalized recommendations.
+5. ### Document Filtering
+Applied document filtering techniques to remove irrelevant or redundant information from the dataset.
+Focused on identifying and retaining documents rich in entities and their attributes, which contribute to the knowledge graph.
+6. ### Knowledge Graph Population and Expansion Periodically updated and expanded the knowledge graph to incorporate new data on movies, TV shows, and actors.
+Ensured that the graph evolves with emerging trends in entertainment, enhancing its informational value over time.
+7. ### Semantic Search and Entity Ranking
+Used semantic search to understand context and retrieve the most relevant entities and information based on user queries.
+Implemented entity ranking algorithms to prioritize key entities, refining the retrieval process and enhancing user experience.

 ### A. Web Scraping(Actors/Actresses data)